oxyg3nium/oxyg3nium/.autodoc/docs/markdown/ralphc/src/main/scala/org/alephium/ralphc/Ralphc.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-- This code file is the entry point of the `org.alephium.ralphc` package and contains the `Main` object that executes the command line interface (CLI) for the Oxyg3nium project.
+- This code file is the entry point of the `org.oxyg3nium.ralphc` package and contains the `Main` object that executes the command line interface (CLI) for the Oxyg3nium project.

 2. What license is this code file released under?
 - This code file is released under the GNU Lesser General Public License, either version 3 of the License, or any later version.